 For a deeper dive: Claude Opus 4.6 analysis.

-The most capable natively multimodal model — images, audio, video, and text in a unified architecture.
+Remains a strong option at lower cost.
+Natively multimodal — images, audio, video, and text in a unified architecture.
 For tasks requiring genuine vision reasoning, 4o's visual grounding remains a benchmark leader.
 Function calling and structured output reliability are strong.
 The developer ecosystem around 4o is the most mature of any frontier model.

 Context window: 128K tokens.
 Faithful recall across the full window is solid.